janelia-flyem/buildem/README.md

 After setting the appropriate environment variables, simply run the standard installation cmake/make (with possible second cmake/make invokation) to build the system.

+## Build notes for ilastik binary distribution generation

+ilastik requires the following additional packages, not included in BuildEM:

+* CPLEX for pgmlink (tracking)

+To build ilastik on linux, your system also needs the following packages, not included in BuildEM:

+* libxext-devel
+* libgl1-mesa-devel
+* libxt-devel
+* libxml2-devel (build of vtk's xml failed)

+If you want do distribute your ilastik build to other systems (e.g. you built on Ubuntu and want to distribute it to other Ubuntu machines) the target machines will need to fulfill the following requirements:
+* git (to be able to pull more recent versions of ilastik, lazyflow and volumina)
+* libxext
+* libgl1-mesa-glx
+* libxt
+* libxml2